 Here are some daypacks I really like.

 If you’re someone who carries a lot of gear (cameras, chargers, iPads), the Nomatic Bag is for you.
-Hands down, one of the best bags we’ve ever owned, this day pack makes it so convienient to pack and unpack.
+Hands down, one of the best bags we’ve ever owned, this day pack makes it so convenient to pack and unpack.
 With a gazillion different compartments, it makes sure you have a home for everything in your bag, completely saving you from having to rummage through your bag again.

 If you prefer to keep your daypack stowed away until you need it, a great option is a collapsible backpack.
 This one is lightweight, folds up to be super small and compact, and fits into luggage easily.